contao/docs/docs/dev/guides/modify-container-at-compile-time.md

 ---

-## Modifying the container at compile time
+## Modifying the Container at Compile Time

 In a regular Symfony application or bundle a compiler pass for instance can be added by calling`$container->addCompilerPass()` inside the `build()` function of the application's